Frequently Asked Questions - 2026

 What are the accommodations?

 The conference will take place in the “Bishop’s Village” at Camp Crucis, with worship in St John’s Chapel, classes in Iker Hall, and meals in Roloef’s Dining Hall.
-Most participants will be housed in Bishop Mason Lodge, with overflow in Bishop Davies Lodge.
+Participants will be housed in Bishop Davies Lodge, and Bishop Pope Lodge, and Bishop Mason Lodge.

 What is the policy on alcohol, tobacco, and medication?

-Alcoholic beverages (like beer and wine) may be brought to the conference and consumed on Friday night only, during the “Theology on Tap,” which is strictly BYOB.
+Alcoholic beverages (like beer and wine) may be brought to the conference and consumed on Friday and Saturday night only, during the “Theology on Tap” and Talent Show, which is strictly BYOB.
 Root beer and other soft drinks will be available during Theology on Tap.
 No hard liquor is allowed at the conference or at Camp Crucis.
 No smoking or vaping is permitted inside the buildings or at the entrances.
-Participants may bring and dose their own medications, not needing to “check them in” to the conference.
+Participants may bring and dose their own medications, not needing to “check them in” with the conference.
 Likewise, if you have any dietary or medical information the conference needs to know about, please include a note with your registration.
 Absolutely no illegal drugs will be tolerated at the conference or on the campus.

 Can I serve as an acolyte?